chtklein/itk-strip-sensor-qc/README.md

 The file will be automatically read when running the scripts.
 *	INSTITUTE - local institute (see ITk database)
 *	MANUFACTURERS - all sensor manufacturers
-*	DEVICES - sensor type (short strip, R0, etc.); names according to database categories
+*	DEVICES - sensor types (short strip, R0, etc.) used at QC site; batch names according to database categories (e.g. ATLAS18SS for pre-production short-strip sensors)
-*	SERIALNUMBERS - unused at the moment, may be used later for dbase serial numbers lookup
+*	SERIALNUMBERS - unused at the moment, may be used later for dbase serial numbers lookup file
 *	DATADIR - path to directory structure used to save measurement data files
 *	BAKDIR - path to directory used to save screenshots and temporary data files for backup in the case of long-term measurements
 *	USER - list of users at the local institute

+For instruments corresponding to already implemented instrument classes, adjust "Instrument GPIB addresses" cluster in global variable "InstrControl.lvclass:InstrumentSetup.vi" accordingly.

 ## Global measurement settings: